Microsoft partners Lenovo, Tencent to offer XP tech support in China

-BEIJING, April 9 Microsoft Corp has partnered Lenovo Group Ltd and Tencent Holdings Ltd to provide software security services for Windows XP users in China, after the U.S. tech firm stopped updating the operating system.
+BEIJING Microsoft Corp (MSFT.O) has partnered Lenovo Group Ltd (0992.HK) and Tencent Holdings Ltd (0700.HK) to provide software security services for Windows XP users in China, after the U.S. tech firm stopped updating the operating system.

 Microsoft wants users to move to later, more secure versions of Windows and so stopped servicing the 13-year-old XP this week, potentially leaving users vulnerable to viruses and hacking.